Style Classification of Rabbinic Literature for Detection of Lost Midrash Tanhuma Material: User Tools

+In conclusion, our method for detecting Tan\d{h}uma sections in \textit{Yalkut Shimoni} showcases its potential as a valuable tool for scholars involved in the recovery of lost rabbinic material.
+This is particularly relevant in the ongoing initiative to develop a digital library of Tan\d{h}uma-Yelammedenu Literature, where our work has significant implications.
+The tools and classifiers we have developed in this study will prove useful for midrash researchers engaged in compiling various Tan\d{h}uma sources and discovering related and potentially lost material of this genre.
+These resources are publicly accessible,\footnote{Online at \url{https://github.com/shlomota/Midrash-Style-Classification}} fostering their widespread future use in related projects.

-Our method can be expanded and applied to many more open questions in Jewish studies.
-An obvious direction involves applying it to other lost midrashic material.
-Another is exploring the Baraitot\footnote{A tannaitic tradition not incorporated in the Mishnah, see: ``Baraita,'' \textit{The Jewish Encyclopedia}.} that appear in the Babylonian Talmud and the Jerusalem Talmud and their relationship to each other.
-Also promising would be to apply it to the many fragmentary manuscripts that have been found in collections like the Cairo Geniza.
-This would require dealing carefully with noisy text with errors originating in handwritten text recognition.
+Beyond its immediate application, our method offers potential for wider use in Jewish studies.
+One exciting future direction is to examine the baraitot\footnote{A tannaitic tradition not incorporated in the Mishnah, see: ``Baraita,'' \textit{The Jewish Encyclopedia}.} that appear in the Babylonian Talmud and in the Jerusalem Talmud.
+Investigating their interrelationships and connections with other tannaitic sources could provide fresh insights into these traditions.